-Final Grade: Each term accounts for 25% of your grade.
+Final Grade: Each semester accounts for 50% of your grade.
 The final exam is the AP Test.

 (1) A graphing calculator will be permitted to work on homework and exams and is essential.
 Please purchase a TI-84, TI-84 Plus, or its equivalent.

-(3) Feel free to work with your classmates on the homework assignments, but write up the solutions on your own.
-A paper with answers and no solutions will not be accepted.
+(3) Feel free to collaborate with your classmates on the homework assignments, but write up the solutions on your own.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.

 To add some comments, click the "Edit" link at the top.